latrobe-design-system/latrobe-design-system.github.io/_docs/foundation/typography.md

 Roboto bold (700) is used for bolded text within headings and table headings.

-Robotot black (900) is used for heading h6.
+Roboto black (900) is used for heading h6.

 [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab)